Keeping the RV Clean

 To replace the battery on the Dyson Cyclone V10 Absolute once it starts losing its capacity after a few years you have to buy a new one from Dyson.
 For detailed instructions on how to replace a Dyson cordless battery, you can check out this video made by Dyson.

 - Easy To Empty

-After looking at a bunch of vacuums today, I have found my winners.
-I have chosen two, one corded and one cordless that I believe are the best vacuums available on the market today for RVers.
+After looking at a bunch of lightweight stick vacuums for the RV, I have found my winners.
+I have chosen two, one corded and one cordless that I believe are the best stick vacuums available on the market today for RVers.
 When it comes to the cordless category, it’s a close one, but I am confident with my choice and my reasoning.

-Cordless: Tineco A11 Hero – The Tineco A11 Hero is the hero of cordless vacuums.
-Removable batteries, 2-in-1, several accessories and tools, and a LED light to lead you to the dirt.
-If you like technology, this is the vacuum for your RV.
+Cordless: Tineco A11 Hero – The Tineco A11 Hero is the hero of lightweight cordless stick vacuums.
+Removable batteries, 2-in-1, several accessories and tools, and an LED light to lead you to the dirt.
+If you like technology, this is the best vacuum cleaner for your RV.

 What To Consider

-Storage – Where are you going to store your vacuum, and would you prefer if you could take it apart and put it in a box?
+Storage – Where are you going to store your RV vacuum, and would you prefer it if you could take it apart and put it in a box?
 Some products let you do this, while some don’t.
-Some vacuums come with wall mounts so you can hang it in a closet while not in use.
+Some stick vacuums come with wall mounts so you can hang them in a closet while not in use.

 Frequently Asked Questions

 A bagless vacuum still takes care of your dirt, but instead of going into a bag, it goes into a bin.
 A bin that is easy to access so you can empty your dirt, and easy to clean so you can keep the suction power the vacuum is capable of.